Menopause & Hormone Therapy

 Dr. Haley discusses long term impact of bioidentical hormone therapy and its benefits.

 In addition to hormone balancing, we often find our patients suffering because of problems with life balancing.
 There are many demands associated with being a woman; sometimes it’s the choices we are making in life that are causing our symptoms, not a biological deficiency.

-As primary health care providers, we listen to you, our patient, to endeavor to understand what is going on in your life, in addition to performing a careful physical exam and laboratory testing.
+As primary health physicians, we listen to you to understand what is going on in your life, in addition to performing a careful physical exam and laboratory testing.

 Read more about menopause facts and bioidentical hormone replacement therapy in Dr. Haley’s articles Menopause, Part 1: Six Menopause Facts Every Woman Should Know and Menopause, Part 2: Hormone Replacement Therapy – 7 FAQs.